dasch-swiss/dsp-api/docs/rst/knora-api-server/deployment/webapi-getting-started.rst

 The Knora API server requires a standards-compliant RDF_ triplestore.
 A number of triplestore implementations are available, including `free software`_ as well as proprietary options.

-The Knora API server is tested and configured to work out of the box with the following triplestores:
+The Knora API server is designed to work with any standards-compliant triplestore.

-* `Ontotext GraphDB`_, a high-performance, proprietary triplestore.
-The Knora API server is tested with GraphDB Standard Edition and GraphDB Free (which is proprietary but available free of charge).
+It is primarily tested with `Ontotext GraphDB`_, a high-performance, proprietary triplestore.
+We recommend GraphDB Standard Edition, but GraphDB Free (which is proprietary but available free of charge) also works.

-* `Apache Jena`_, which is `free software`_.
-Knora comes bundled with Jena and with its standalone SPARQL server, Fuseki.
+Knora includes support for `Apache Jena`_, which is `free software`_, but use of Jena is deprecated, and support for it will probably be removed in the future.

+Built-in support and configuration for other triplestores is planned.

-See the chapters on :ref:`starting-fuseki` and :ref:`starting-graphdb-se` for more details.
+See the chapters on :ref:`starting-graphdb` and :ref:`starting-fuseki` for more details.

 Creating Repositories and Loading Test Data